Finding and retaining top talent is the number-one challenge facing recruiters, according to a new survey by AXELOS.

 Still, investments in employees are fairly low: Only 53% of agencies invest in providing educational resources and training for their employees, and 25% provide improved growth opportunities.

 With more companies moving toward a change in their working policies, encouraging remote working, flexible working hours, only 18% of agency owners have created remote working hour policy for their employees according to the Marketing Agency Growth Report 2018.

 In addition, culture is one differentiating factor an agency can promote to potential candidates.
 Why work for one agency or another?
 Money and the type of clients or work can influence a candidate's decision, but many people also consider the type of people they would be working with and the values of the organization.
 This can be as, if not more, persuasive when it's time to decide.

-To start, agencies need a better idea of how happy, fulfilled, challenged, and dedicated employees are.
-They also need a system for eliciting feedback and tracking satisfaction and issues over time.
+To increase employee engagement, agencies need a better idea of how happy, fulfilled, challenged, and dedicated employees are.
+They also need a system for soliciting feedback and tracking satisfaction and issues over time.
 Only with this information can leadership address issues, make changes, and improve their agency's employee engagement.

-To get you started gathering this information, we've put together a list of some of the best employee feedback and culture tools.
+To get you started gathering insight from your staff, we've put together a list of some of the best employee feedback and culture tools.
 Check them out to see which one might help you make improvements in your own firm: